If you haven’t been living under a rock for the past year, no doubt that you’ve heard of the KonMari organizing technique.

-Its fans call the system life-changing, not just for its beautifully and meticulously folded clothes, but because it starts with joy.
+Fans call the system life-changing, not just for its beautifully and meticulously folded clothes, but because at its center, is joy.

 Joy.
 When organizing?
 Marie Kondo, author of the best sellers, “The Life-Changing Magic of Tidying Up” and “Spark Joy,” says yes.

 She believes we should surround ourselves with things that make us truly happy.
-Like William Morris, who said,” Have nothing in your houses that you do not know to be useful or believe to be beautiful,” Kondo believes the benefit of this golden rule is a blissful home.
+William Morris, a pillar of the early Arts and Crafts Movement, said,” Have nothing in your houses that you do not know to be useful or believe to be beautiful,” Kondo believes the benefit of this golden rule is a blissful home.

 Tidy by Category, Not Location